sourcefuse/loopback4-microservice-catalog/packages/cli/README.md

   --cwd=cwd                  Directory where project will be scaffolded, instead of the project name --help                     show manual pages --integrateWithBackstage   Do you want to include backstage integration files?
-  --issuePrefix=issuePrefix  prefix to be used for issues(e.g. GH-) --owner=owner              owner of the repo
+  --issuePrefix=issuePrefix  Prefix to be used for issues(e.g. GH-) --owner=owner              owner of the repo
 ```